 When winger Mikael Granlund was traded to the Nashville Predators from the Minnesota Wild in exchange for Kevin Fiala at the 2018-19 trade deadline, there was a clear winner in the trade: the Predators.
 They secured a 27-year-old, top-line winger in Granlund, who still had another season remaining under contract at $5.75 million.
-In return, they traded away Fiala, a young and promising winger who was selected 11th overall in 2014 by the Predators and was in his last season of his entry-level contract.
+In return, they traded away Fiala, a young and promising winger who was selected 11th overall in 2014 by the Predators and was in the last season of his entry-level contract.

 Related: All-Decade NHL Draft – 2010 to 2019

-Granlund was coming over from Minnesota where he had just posted 49 points in 63 games and seemed poised to enter his prime with the arrow pointing straight up.
+Granlund was coming over from Minnesota, where he had just posted 49 points in 63 games and seemed poised to enter his prime with the arrow pointing straight up.
 While a promising prospect, Fiala was completing the final year in his rookie season deal and had scored 32 points in 64 games by last’s season’s deadline.
 Additionally, the Predators were among the top teams in the Western Conference in 2018-19 — trading for a proven scorer should have made them the favorites to win the conference.

 At the time of the trade, Poile stated:

-“There’s no question that we have been looking for more secondary scoring in the last little while and wherever our coach puts Granlund, whether that’s breaking up our first line or enhancing our second, I am very confident that we are going to be more of a threat with Granlund in the lineup than we were previously.”
+“There’s no question that we have been looking for more secondary scoring in the last little while, and wherever our coach puts Granlund, whether that’s breaking up our first line or enhancing our second, I am very confident that we are going to be more of a threat with Granlund in the lineup than we were previously.”

 This is what they had expected from Granlund, but that was far from what the team received.